laghaout/electricity-forecast/README.txt

 #+TITLE: Electricity forecast

 * User manual
-1. Place the dataset `DK-DK2.csv` under `data/`
+1. Place the dataset =DK-DK2.csv= under =data/=
-2. Dockerize with `docker compose build`
+2. Dockerize with =docker compose build=
-3. Run the training with `docker compose run forecast train` or the serving with `docker compose run forecast serve`
+3. Run the training with =docker compose run forecast train= or the serving with =docker compose run forecast serve=